ankurkohli007/Advanced_and_Robot_Programming_Assignment_3_Dining-Philosophers_Problem/README.md

 source ./install.sh <pathname>
 ```

-It will create a folder called <pathname> inside which are located the folders that were in sources.zip, there will also be a folder with the executables of each process.
+It will create a folder called <pathname> inside which are located the folders that were in sources.zip, there will also be a folder with the executables of process.

 After that run the program with the command: